Because My Husband Works All Day and I Need to Survive

 This one will take all of your strength to muster; but with consistency, will lead to thriving results.
 Set clear expectations of the household rules.
 You need boundaries.
 The children need boundaries.
 No hovering in, or around, the bathroom when you clearly need privacy.
 If your child is under three, then set up a safe location (ideally their room), and introduce something to occupy them for 15 minutes.
 Use the bathroom, take a shower, anything you need to do in that burst of time.
 By explaining that you are going to take a short break, your older children should respect that and make due.
-Your husband works all day but you still should, at minimum, attend to hygiene matters without interruption.
+Your husband works all day but you still should, at a minimum, attend to hygiene matters without interruption.

 Don’t forget about your hubby

 Sure, you’re trying to do your best and make it through motherhood.
-We can get so wrapped up on doing it on our own, that we completely disregard our husbands.
+We can get so wrapped up in doing it on our own, that we completely disregard our husbands.
 Take time to honor your spouse, and don’t forget to talk as often as possible.
 Tell him your feelings and come up with solutions together.
 It’s not a time to complain, it’s a time to communicate with candor, as well as honesty.
 As much as you feel left alone, he simultaneously feels like missing he’s out.
-It’s a two fold problem that can be solved with understanding.
+It’s a two-fold problem that can be solved with understanding.